How To Dump Your Holding Tanks At Home

 6. Turn on your macerator pump and the fresh water hose.

 7. Rinse your black tank while the macerator is still running.
 The only rinsing tool you will not be able to use in this process is a backflusher, since the macerator is taking up the connection point where the backflusher would go.
-Consider instead a bulit-in rinser (if your RV has one) or a toilet rinsing wand.
+Consider instead a built-in rinser (if your RV has one) or a toilet rinsing wand.

 8. When the water coming out of your RV is clear, turn off and disconnect everything.